4 Affordable Counseling Services Help Reduce Caregiver Stress

 Their advice is unbiased, everything that’s said is confidential, and you can talk about topics you wouldn’t feel comfortable discussing with your spouse, family, or friends.

-They’re especially helpful when you’re struggling with tough decisions like moving your older adult to assisted living or hiring in-home care against their wishes.
+They can be especially helpful as a sounding board or providing a neutral perspective when you’re struggling with tough decisions like moving your older adult to assisted living or hiring necessary in-home care against their wishes.

 4 sources of affordable counseling services